Maura Mast

-Maura B. Mast is an Irish-American mathematician, mathematics educator, and academic administrator, specializing in differential geometry and quantitative reasoning.
+Maura B. Mast is an Irish-American mathematician, mathematics educator, and academic administrator who is the 23rd and current president of Seattle University since 2026.
+Her research specialties are in differential geometry and quantitative reasoning.
 With Ethan D. Bolker, she is the author of the textbook Common Sense Mathematics.
-Mast is dean of Fordham College at Rose Hill, part of Fordham University.

 Early life and education

 Mast is the daughter of Cecil B. Mast (1927–2008), a mathematics professor at the University of Notre Dame in South Bend, Indiana.
 Her mother was Irish, and Mast has dual Irish and American citizenship.
 She grew up in South Bend and did her undergraduate studies at Notre Dame, with a double major in mathematics and anthropology.

 She completed her doctorate in mathematics in 1992 at the University of North Carolina at Chapel Hill.
 Her dissertation, Closed Geodesics in 2-step Nilmanifolds, concerned the differential geometry of geodesics on curved surfaces, and was supervised by Pat Eberlein.

 Career

 Mast became a faculty member at the University of Northern Iowa in 1992.

 After visiting professorships at Northeastern University and Wellesley College, she moved to the University of Massachusetts Boston in 1998.
 There, in 2009, she became associate vice provost for undergraduate studies.
-In 2015 she came to Fordham University as the first female dean of Fordham College at Rose Hill.
+In 2015, she came to Fordham University as the first female dean of Fordham College at Rose Hill.

-In 2022 she earned and was promoted to rank of full Professor at Fordham University.
+In 2022, she was promoted to the rank of full professor at Fordham University.
+In June 2026, she was named the 23rd president of Seattle University, becoming the first woman to serve in the role.